ddelange/pycuda/README.md

 Why so complex?
 You could just `COPY` directory with your python project into Docker container, and for the first point of view this seems to be reasonable.

-But just copying directory with python project cause several problems:
+But just copying a directory with a python project can cause several problems:

 - Generated on different operating system .pyc files can be put into Docker image accidentally.
 Thus, python would try to rewrite .pyc with correct ones